-The Group and, following Completion, the Combined Group may settle litigation or regulatory proceedings prior to a final judgment or determination of liability to avoid the cost, diversion of management time and effort or negative business, regulatory or reputational consequences of continuing to contest liability or when the potential consequences of failing to prevail would be disproportionate to the costs of settlement.
-Furthermore, the Group and, following Completion, the Combined Group may, for similar reasons, reimburse counterparties for their losses even in situations where there are no litigation proceedings and the Group and, following Completion, the Combined Group do not believe that they are legally compelled to do so.
-Failure to manage these risks adequately could have a material adverse effect on the Group's and, following Completion, the Combined Group's, reputation, business, results of operations, financial condition and prospects.
+The Group may settle litigation or regulatory proceedings prior to a final judgment or determination of liability to avoid the cost, diversion of management time and effort or negative business, regulatory or reputational consequences of continuing to contest liability or when the potential consequences of failing to prevail would be disproportionate to the costs of settlement.
+Furthermore, the Group may, for similar reasons, reimburse counterparties for their losses even in situations where there are no litigation proceedings and the Group does not believe that it is legally compelled to do so.
+Failure to manage these risks adequately could have a material adverse effect on the Group's reputation, business, results of operations, financial condition and prospects.

-1.8 The reputation of the Group and, following Completion, the Combined Group and their brands (including the "Virgin Money" brand) may be damaged by the actions, behaviour or performance of numerous persons
+1.8 The reputation of the Group and its brands may be damaged by the actions, behaviour or performance of numerous persons

-The Group offers its full-service retail and SME banking proposition through its "Clydesdale Bank", "Yorkshire Bank" and "B" brands.
-The Issuer has reached an agreement with Virgin Enterprises Limited ("Virgin Enterprises") that, following Completion, the Combined Group will have, subject to certain exclusions and reservations of rights, exclusive and perpetual access to use the "Virgin Money" brand in respect of all banking and financial services and products which are offered in the ordinary course of business by UK clearing banks, challenger banks, all investment or savings products and services, and all insurance products and services, as well as certain related non-exclusive rights to use the "Virgin" trademarks.
-Any event or circumstance that causes damage to the Group and, following Completion, the Combined Group or their brands could have a material adverse effect on their business, results of operations, financial condition and prospects.
+The Group offers its full-service retail and SME banking proposition through its "Clydesdale Bank", "Yorkshire Bank", "Virgin Money" and "B" brands.
+The Company has reached an agreement with Virgin Enterprises Limited ("Virgin Enterprises") that permits the Group, subject to certain exclusions and reservations of rights, exclusive and perpetual access to use the "Virgin Money" brand in respect of all banking and financial services and products which are offered in the ordinary course of business by UK clearing banks, challenger banks, all investment or savings products and services, and all insurance products and services, as well as certain related non-exclusive rights to use the "Virgin" trademarks.
+Any event or circumstance that causes damage to the Group or its brands could have a material adverse effect on its business, results of operations, financial condition and prospects.

-The Group's and, following Completion, the Combined Group's brands may be damaged by the actions, behaviour or performance of their employees, affiliates, suppliers, counterparties, regulators, customers and/or other activists, or the financial services industry generally.
-A risk event, such as compliance breaches, cyber-enabled crime and fraud (for further information, see the risk factor below entitled "The Group and, following Completion, the Combined Group are exposed to risks associated with cyber-enabled crime and fraud"), or a significant operational or technology failure, or a fall in customer service levels, or demonstrations by customers and/or other activists, may cause business disruption or adversely affect the perceptions of the Group and, following Completion, the Combined Group held by the public, shareholders, investors, customers, employees, regulators or rating agencies.
-A risk event itself may expose the Group and, following Completion, the Combined Group to direct losses as a result of litigation, fines and penalties, remediation costs or loss of key personnel as well as potential impacts on the Issuer's share price.
-There is also a risk that customers may not support or may be deterred by the rebranding of the Issuer's business and/or the ongoing use of the "Virgin Money" brand, which may adversely impact the Group's or, following Completion, the Combined Group's business, results of operations, financial condition and prospects.
+The Group's brands may be damaged by the actions, behaviour or performance of its employees, affiliates, suppliers, counterparties, regulators, customers and/or other activists, or the financial services industry generally.
+A risk event, such as compliance breaches, cyber-enabled crime and fraud (for further information, see the risk factor below entitled "The Group is exposed to risks associated with cyber-enabled crime and fraud"), or a significant operational or technology failure, or a fall in customer service levels, or demonstrations by customers and/or other activists, may cause business disruption or adversely affect the perceptions of the Group held by the public, shareholders, investors, customers, employees, regulators or rating agencies.
+A risk event itself may expose the Group to direct losses as a result of litigation, fines and penalties, remediation costs or loss of key personnel as well as potential impacts on the Company's share price.
+There is also a risk that customers may not support or may be deterred by the rebranding of the Company's business and/or the ongoing use of the "Virgin Money" brand, which may adversely impact the Group's business, results of operations, financial condition and prospects.